March 4, 2011

 How it works

 The female produces an egg to be fertilized by sperm from a male.
 In order for the sperm to fertilize the egg, it must first attach to proteins—called zona pellucida proteins—found on the outside of the egg.
 Scientists figured that if they could block the sperm from attaching to these proteins, it would prevent pregnancy, so they developed a vaccine using zona pellucida proteins from pigs.
 When the female is injected with the vaccine, her body reacts to the foreign pig proteins by producing antibodies that attach to the zona pellucida proteins on the outside of the egg, preventing sperm from attaching and thus blocking fertilization.
 This is the same way that vaccines work to protect us from diseases like the flu.
-We call this new vaccine the porcine zona pellucida—or pZP—vaccine.
+We call this the porcine zona pellucida—or pZP—vaccine.

 HSI continues to lead development of this technology, which offers a humane and safe means of controlling wild mammal populations.